aDecoy/rust-workshop/docs/docs/module8/6_configuration.md

 :::

-To actual use this configuraiton, you can either set the `connection_string` environment variable or create a new file called `config.json` in the same folder as your `Cargo.toml` file.
+To actual use this configuraiton, you can either set the `connection_string` environment variable or create a file called `config.json` in the same folder as your `Cargo.toml` file.